 - Bona Fide Executives and High Policymakers.
 Private employers are allowed to impose mandatory retirement for bona fide executives or high policymaking employees.
 But, these employees must be at least 65 years old and be entitled to yearly retirement benefits of at least $27,000

-- Physicians at the age of 70 or older, working in professional medical corporation which provides for compulsory retirement.
+- Physicians at the age of 70 or older, working in a professional medical corporation which provides for compulsory retirement.

 - Tenured faculty members at certain qualified institutions of higher learning can be forced to retire, however the retirement policy should permit reemployment on a year-to-year basis.

-Filling a Claim
+Filling an Age Discrimination Claim

 In case the employee decides to sue his employer, he must first file a written complaint with an administrative agency, because he cannot go straight to court with a lawsuit.
 In case the discriminated employee is bringing claims only under state law, he must file the complaint with the DFEH.
 In case the employee is bringing claims under federal law, he can file the complaint with either the DFEH or the U.S. Equal Employment Opportunity Commission (EEOC).